kudobuilder/kudo/docs/examples/apache-flink.md

+---
+title: Apache Flink
+type: docs
+---

-# Flink
+# Apache Flink

 https://ci.apache.org/projects/flink/flink-docs-stable/ops/deployment/kubernetes.html

 There's a note about running `minikube ssh 'sudo ip link set docker0 promisc on'`, need to dive into this and see if we understand the requirement.

 ## Flink Demo

-This demo follows the outline provided by [DCOS's](https://github.com/dcos/demos/tree/master/flink-k8s/1.11) demo
+This demo follows the outline provided by the [DC/OS](https://github.com/dcos/demos/tree/master/flink-k8s/1.11) demo

 ### Architecture

 We should modify the demo image to have everything run on K8s

 ## Prerequisites